 In a medium bowl, whisk together the water, pudding mix, and sweetened condensed milk.
 Let it chill out in the fridge for a few minutes while you whip the cream with an electric hand mixer until soft peaks form.
 Gently fold the whipped cream into the pudding mixture until it’s combined and smooth.
 Refrigerate the mixture until ready to use.

-In another medium bowl, whip together 8 ounces of softened cream cheese (I used whipped cream cheese to make my job easier) and 2 8-ounce containers of thawed COOL WHIP Whipped Topping.
+In another medium bowl, whip together 8 ounces of softened cream cheese and 2 8-ounce containers of thawed Cool Whip (you can also use 16 ounces of heavy cream whipped with 1/2 cup powdered sugar).
 Refrigerate until you’re ready to use.

 Chop 2/3 of a package of Oreo cookies.